optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

       - "steihaug-toint"
       - "trsbox" (default)
     - **trustregion_subproblem_options** (dict): Options dictionary containing
-      stopping criteria for the subproblem.
-These are the tolerance levels:
+      the stopping criteria for the subproblem.
+It takes different keys depending on the type of subproblem solver used.
+With the exception of the stopping criterion "maxiter", which is always included.

-      "gtol_abs", "gtol_rel", "gtol_scaled", and "maxiter".
+      If the subsolver "bntr" is used, the dictionary also contains the tolerance levels "gtol_abs", "gtol_rel", "gtol_scaled".
+Moreover, the "conjugate_gradient_method"
+      can be provided.
+Available conjugate gradient methods are:
+      - "cg".
+In this case, two additional stopping criteria are "gtol_abs_cg" and "gtol_rel_cg"
+      - "steihaug-toint"
+      - "trsbox" (default)
+      If the subsolver "gqtpar" is employed, the two stopping criteria are "k_easy" and "k_hard".
-      None of them have to be specified by default, but can be.
+      None of the dictionary keys need to be specified by default, but can be.
     - **batch_evaluator** (str or callable): Name of a pre-implemented batch evaluator (currently "joblib" and "pathos_mp") or callable with the same interface as the estimagic batch_evaluators.
 Default is "joblib".